tvieregge/notes/haskell.md

+*It looks like this is generally a subset of "What I Wish I Knew When Learning Haskell" located here: http://dev.stephendiehl.com/hask/ .
+I think the exercise of making this is useful for me right now, but I'll likely stop soon and contribute anything new I have to that document.*

 #### Type class
 Defines a protocol for using an object rather than defining an object itself.
 Ex.
 Eq type class defines the function